racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/modeling.md

 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

 ##What is a Root Object
-A Root Object is a logical entity of the PyApp, stored in the PyLabs DRP, and more specific in [Arakoon](http://www.arakoon.org).
-A root object consists of properties, and references to other root objects.
+A Root Object is a logical entity of the PyApp, stored in the PyLabs [DRP](http://confluence.incubaid.com/display/PYLABS/The+High+Level+Architecture) (Datacenter Resource Planning), and more specific in [Arakoon](http://www.arakoon.org).
+A Root Object consists of properties, and references to other Root Objects.

 ##File Structure
 The file name is always `rootobject.py`, where rootobject is the Root Object name, using only lowercase characters, possibly using underscores.